jared-l-smith/GIS-portfolio/index.md

 # About Me
+Urban planning shouldn't be something that happens to you: a truly democratic city includes the residents affected by urban problems as partners in developing solutions.
+The role of planners is to provide insight into a problem’s root causes, make technical language accessible, and facilitate methods for neighbors to collaborate on ways to improve thier community.
+Data in a vacuum is useless: it must be put in the right context to become impactful information.

-I am a GIS analyst and urban development researcher focused on affordable housing, community safety, public health, and equitable economic development.
-I believe civic data can help reveal the roots of urban planning challenges, but real solutions must created by the communities that face them.
-I aim to use my skills in spatial data analysis, policy research, project management, and stakeholder communication to help build equitable cities for all residents.
+As a GIS analyst and urban development researcher, I aim to use my skills in spatial data analysis, policy research, project management, and stakeholder communication to help build equitable cities for all residents.
+My work focuses on affordable housing, community safety, and equitable economic development.
+If you need a partner in your mission to improve your city, please reach out: my experience and enthusiasm will be an asset to your work.

 # Featured Projects